2019–20 I-League

 The 2019–20 I-League (Officially known as Hero I-League, due to sponsorship reasons) was the 13th season of the I-League, one of the top Indian professional football leagues, since its establishment in 2007.
 A total of 11 teams competed in the league.

 Chennai City were the defending champions, having won the previous season.
-TRAU F.C. joined as a promoted club from the I-League 2nd Division.
-Shillong Lajong F.C. were relegated from the I-League last season and will play in the second division in the 2019–20 season.
-2017-18 champion Minerva Punjab played as Punjab F.C. from this season as the club was renamed on 30 October 2019.
+TRAU joined as a promoted club from the I-League 2nd Division.
+Shillong Lajong were relegated from the I-League last season and will play in the second division in the 2019–20 season.
+2017-18 champion Minerva Punjab played as Punjab from this season as the club was renamed on 30 October 2019.

-On 18 April 2020, All India Football Federation, the organising body of the league announced Mohun Bagan A.C. as champions and decided to cancel the remaining matches due to the COVID-19 pandemic.
+On 18 April 2020, All India Football Federation, the organising body of the league announced Mohun Bagan as champions and decided to cancel the remaining matches due to the COVID-19 pandemic.
 No team was relegated, and the remaining prize money (apart from the champion's prize money) was equally divided among the 10 teams.